oSoWoSo/disroot-howto/pages/10.DisHub/04.Permissions/docs.en.md

 What does it do?
 - The channel is visible in the directory.
 - By default posts and published items are public.
-- Members may post by !mention or wall-to-wall post anc comment.
+- Members may post by !mention or wall-to-wall post and comment.
 - Posting photos and other published items is blocked.
 - Members are added automatically.

 ##### Restricted
-The most important difference with the mostly public setting is that only connactions are allowed to see the formu stream and posts.
+The most important difference with the mostly public setting is that only connections are allowed to see the forum stream and posts.

 What does it?
 - The channel is visible in the directory.
 - By default all posts and published items are sent to the channel's 'Friends' privacy group.
 New friends are added to this privacy group.
-- Members may post by !mention or wall-to-wall post, but posts and replies may also be seen by other receipients of the top-level post who are not members.
+- Members may post by !mention or wall-to-wall post, but posts and replies may also be seen by other recipients of the top-level post who are not members.
 - Members must be manually added by the forum owner.

 ##### Private